 Every company has a story and ours is particularly interesting and worth telling.
 The Dearborn & Associates Institute for Joint Restoration is the result of ongoing process refinement, dating back to the late 1950s.

-After completing his orthopaedic training, Dr. Dearborn joined the Fremont Orthopaedic Medical Group in 1997, with the goal of building a joint replacement program that would combine the best of what he had seen on both coasts, minus the academic bureaucracy.
+After completing his orthopaedic training, Dr. Dearborn joined the Fremont Orthopaedic Medical Group (FOMG) in 1997, with the goal of building a joint replacement program that would combine the best of what he had seen on both coasts, minus the academic bureaucracy.
 Founded in 1959, FOMG was fulfilling its mission of serving the general orthopaedic needs of the Tri-City community of Fremont, Newark and Union City.

 Washington Hospital had opened its doors the year before FOMG started and two of the senior partners of FOMG had served as Chiefs of the Washington Hospital Medical Staff.
 FOMG was beginning its evolution into a group of orthopaedic subspecialists.